Interested in hempcrete?

 Where can I learn more about hempcrete?

-If you would like to discuss a particular project and whether hempcrete would be a suitable solution for you, please get in touch with us by phone at 01629 343143 or by email at: firstname.lastname@example.org.
+If you would like to discuss a particular project and whether hempcrete would be a suitable solution for you, please use our contact form and we’ll be in touch.

 For further reading, these books are all widely available: